ECG

 About the Medical

-• Hair: If you have a hairy chest, a small area may need to be shaved to ensure good contact for the electrodes.
+• Hair: If you have a hairy chest, a small area may be shaved to ensure proper electrode contact.

-• Food and drink: For most ECGs, you can eat and drink as normal before the test.
-However, some hospitals may advise against eating a heavy meal or having caffeine before an exercise ECG (stress test).
+• Food and drink: You can usually eat and drink as normal.
+For some exercise ECGs, you may be advised to avoid a heavy meal or caffeine beforehand.

 Our Medical Doctor